This is the homepage and general information page for the Size Riot quarterly writing contests. What started out as a

 The contest plays out over three months.
 First there’s a month where we promote the next contest, announce the theme, and enlist writers to compete.
-We’ve been trying to reach out to DeviantArt, Giantess City, Tumblr, even Instagram, but mainly the contest is Twitter-centric.
+We’ve been trying to reach out to DeviantArt, Giantess City, Tumblr, Facebook, even Instagram—and now we have a mailing list—but mainly the contest is Twitter-centric.
 It’s just easier that way.

 Then everyone who entered the contest has one full month to create an original piece of flash fiction (under 2,000 words) of a size-fetish story within the announced topic.
 Sometimes other constraints are put upon it, and sometimes all details are left up to the writer.
 Sometimes the theme is hard enough all by itself, honestly.